- Off road parking

 Aberporth is a small town that sits on the southern edge of Cardigan Bay in Ceredigion, renowned for it's fabulous beaches that attract visitors, all year round.
 There are two beaches that sit between the rocky headlands of Trecregyn and Fathgarreg, separated by a smaller rocky outcrop.
 Uniquely, at low tide they interlink, but at high tide, they create individual beaches and create great rock pools for the children to play in and explore.
-Small boats, canoes, and kayaks can easily be launched from the north beach, while the south beach lends itself beautifully for a spot on sunbathing.
-Close to the beaches, there is a small seaside café, a souvenir shop, and a friendly pub serving good food and drinks.
+Small boats, canoes, and kayaks can easily be launched from the north beach, while the south beach lends itself beautifully for a spot of sunbathing.
+Close to the beaches, there is a small seaside café, a souvenir shop, fish and chip shop, and a friendly pub serving good food and drinks.
 In the village itself, there is a range of shops and takeaway stores.
-Nested directly on the famous Wales Coast Path, between the towns of Cardigan in the south, and Llangrannog and New Quay to the north, it is a great base for exploring this glorious stretch of coastline.
+Nestled directly on the famous Wales Coast Path, between the towns of Cardigan in the south, and Llangrannog and New Quay to the north, it is a great base for exploring this glorious stretch of coastline.
 Venture to Cardigan and discover the town’s many shops, tea rooms, restaurants, pubs, and bustling markets.
 Visit the nearby themed farm park, spot dolphins from the coastal path, or take a boat trip for the chance to see them up close!
 Aberporth is a great base for exploring this wonderful part of West Wales, with something to do for all the family.

 Note: Max.
 10 adults, 2 children under 12 years and 1 infant.